Noise Levels in Friendly Acres, Redwood City, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Friendly Acres

 Average noise levels for Friendly Acres residents, grouped by direction from the center of Friendly Acres.
-Northern Friendly Acres carries the highest population-weighted average; Western Friendly Acres carries the lowest.
-Just 24% of residents in Western Friendly Acres live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern Friendly Acres.
+The highest population-weighted average is in eastern Friendly Acres; the lowest is in western Friendly Acres, where just 40% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Friendly Acres